 Bucket Sort:

-Like as Quicksort and insertion sort, there is another sort called Bucket sort.
+Like Quicksort and insertion sort, there is another sort called Bucket sort.
 Bucket sort assumes that the input is drawn from a uniform distribution.
-Bucket sort runs in linear time on the average which is 0(n).
-It assumes that the input is generated by a random process that distributes elements uniformly over the interval [0, 1].Bucket sort works as follows:
+Bucket sort runs in linear time on average, 0(n).
+It considers that the input is generated by a random process that distributes elements uniformly over the interval [0, 1].

 - Set up an array of initially empty buckets